-The BS degree in Communications Media with an emphasis in acting is dedicated to the training of exceptional actors who are prepared to use their skills in service of the New Evangelization.
+The BS degree in Communications Media with an Emphasis in Acting is dedicated to the training of exceptional actors who are prepared to use their skills in service of the New Evangelization.
 The acting curriculum is designed to develop body, voice and speech, as well as intellect and spirit, to form a person who is prepared to bring his or her gifts to the Church and the world.
 Perhaps nowhere is this truer than in the craft of acting.
-You'll learn to develop the character from the self, as well as mastering rehearsal and performance techniques.
-You will become familiar with the terminology and techniques of Stanislavski, which are the foundation of contemporary acting.
-Then you'll bring it all together with performance analysis, script analysis, and Meisner exercises to develop emotional honesty and reliance on impulse.
+Students will learn to develop the character from the self, as well as mastering rehearsal and performance techniques.
+The students will become familiar with the terminology and techniques of Stanislavski, which are the foundation of contemporary acting, together with performance analysis, script analysis, and Meisner exercises to develop emotional honesty and reliance on impulse.